bsgip/cactus-deploy/k8s-cluster/README.md

 complete -o default -F __start_kubectl k8s
 ```
 3. Install microk8s on all nodes: https://microk8s.io/docs/getting-started.
-    1. For the control node follow the instruction to step 4 using the k8suser
+    1. For the control node follow the instruction to step 4 using the k8suser, ignore aliases as we are using our own
-    2. For the worker nodes only install the software but dont set up the user (you will be using root instead, as these workes do not need to be touched again)
+    2. For the worker nodes only install the software but dont set up the user (you will be using root instead, as these workers do not need to be touched again)
 4. On the designated control plane node, run `microk8s add-node` and follow instructions returned to add other nodes (as workers) to the cluster.
 No further steps are needed on the worker nodes.
-You can check nodes are connected by running `microk8s kubectl get nodes` on the control plane node.
+5. Check nodes are connected by running `microk8s kubectl get nodes` on the control plane node.
-    1. step 4 needs to be repeated per worker node to generate a new token\
+    1. step 4 needs to be repeated per worker node to generate a new token
     2. on the control node check that the workers have been added `k8s get nodes`
-5. Enable the following addons on the control node:
+6. Enable the following addons on the control node, be ready to do the acme challange for your URL:
 ```
 microk8s enable cert-manager
 microk8s enable ingress dns

 ```
-6. Enable the IP advitiser addon: `microk8s enable metallb`.
+7. Enable the IP advertiser addon: `microk8s enable metallb`.
 It will ask for an IP range for the load balancer - since we only need one, assign a free static IP that you want to expose for your FQDN.
 It will request a range, just provide a single value range e.g. 192.168.1.1-192.168.1.1
     1. If this is set up in the DER-Lab its from high importance to engage with the admin team and find an IP address that can be used for the load balancer
     2. The IP from the Load balancer needs to be linked to a virtual IP on the firewall
     3. NAT rules need to be set in between the Virtual IP and the Load balancer (This can be copied from an exisiting system)